Sockeye salmon are Olympic athletes

 Salmon are a chef’s delight

 Sockeye salmon are just so versatile!
-Whether you’re the weekend barbecue chef, the meticulous hostess of a festive dinner party or the teenager who has Friday night meal duty, you can whomp up a sockeye salmon meal effortlessly - and it’s bound to delight the crowd.
+Whether you’re the weekend barbecue chef, the elegant hostess of a festive dinner party or the teenager who has Friday night meal duty, you can whomp up a sockeye salmon meal effortlessly - and it’s bound to delight the crowd.
 These quick-cooking fish can be thrown in a seasoned fry pan with some onions and lemon, grilled on a cedar plank and sprinkled with herbs, broiled quickly in the oven, or mingled with potatoes in a crockpot for a great chowder.
 Quick, attractive, tasty, healthy - just what the doctor (and everyone in the room) ordered!

 Sockeye salmon can be found . . . in the trees